 There are serious concerns around medication error internationally, and a newly completed international study has identified positive leadership and increasing engagement as being key to improving matters.

 12, April, 2016 Researchers tackle public protection issues with police, health and social care professionals

 Researchers in Scotland have highlighted the need for greater collaboration between agencies to enhance public protection and the safety of vulnerable adults and those at risk of harm.

 Staff within this theme focus on clinical and basic science research around the topic of environmental health and physical wellbeing.

 Select a staff member for details or view all IHWR research staff.Health & Social Care Research Staff

 Lecturer in Psychology and Course Leader on the MSc Applied Psychology.

-Dr. Sundari Joseph is Senior Lecturer Research Degrees Coordinator in the School of Nursing & Midwifery.
+Dr. Sundari Joseph is Lecturer and Senior Lecturer Research Degrees Coordinator in the School of Nursing & Midwifery.